How To Face Your Bigger Social Fears Gradually

 Start facing your fears, beginning with the least scary items

 Whatever you decide to start with, the task has to feel easy and manageable.
 If the thought of doing it makes you shaky and nauseous, it's too much for you to handle right now, and you need to begin with something simpler.
 A big reason people quit on facing their fears and then declare that the process doesn't work is they jump straight to the more scary steps.
 Ideally your starter task should feel so simple that you think things like, "This is too easy.
 Do I even need to do this?
 Maybe I should start with something harder."

-Only move up the ladder once you're fully used to previous step.
+Only move up the ladder once you're fully used to the previous step.
 By 'used to' I mean that it hardly scares you at all, and is even starting to feel mundane and boring.
 For some steps you may reach this point in an afternoon.
 Others you may have to stick to for a few weeks.
 Don't be in a hurry to complete the hierarchy.
 That's another common mistake.
-There's no award for finishing quickly, especially if you rush so much you don't really lock in your gains.
+There's no award for finishing quickly, especially if you rush so much you don't really lock in your improvement.

 The relevant thing is facing the fear, not the outcome of the interaction

-When you're exposing yourself a fear, your goal is just to put yourself in a certain situation and get used to it.
+When you're exposing yourself a fear your goal is just to put yourself in a certain situation and get used to it.
 Don't worry about any other outcomes.
 If you want to get more comfortable chatting to people at parties, all that matters is that you're getting used to trying.
 For now it doesn't matter if you weren't an enrapturing story teller.
 If you want to learn to invite people out, as long as you asked it's irrelevant whether they said yes or not.
 Think long term.
-If you can get to a point where you're not as nervous around people, then you'll be freed to later develop any required social skills you need through trial and error.
+If you can get to a point where you're not as nervous around people, then you'll be freed to later develop any other social skills you need through trial and error.

 Ideally you should practice facing your fear quite often